 The Renton-Maple Valley Road SE/State Route 18 RNCC is the subarea’s largest RNCC at 10.5 acres.
 Within its boundaries, the center includes a gas station, a coffee stand, a grocery store, and various office buildings.

-The Ravensdale RNCC spans 7.2 acres and includes a mix of businesses, such as a convenience store, storage and warehouse facilities, a church, a hair salon, general office spaces, and single detached homes.
-Additionally, there are five vacant parcels within the center.
+The Ravensdale RNCC spans 7.2 acres and includes a mix of businesses, such as a convenience store, storage and warehouse facilities, a hair salon, general office spaces, and single detached homes.
+Additionally, there are three vacant parcels within the center.
 As one of only two RNCCs in the subarea with available vacant parcels, the Ravensdale RNCC presents economic opportunities for development consistent with the permitted uses in the Neighborhood Business (NB) zone, development standards in the King County Code, and the policies of the Comprehensive Plan.

 The Hobart RNCC encompasses approximately 2.9 acres and includes the Hobart Market, which features a small grocery store, post office, and gas station.
 Like Ravensdale, the Hobart RNCC contains vacant parcels that present opportunities for future economic development.